viamrobotics/docs/docs/tutorials/configure/pet-photographer.md

 For example, the camera's <file>client.go</file> file is located at <file>[/components/camera/client.go](https://github.com/viamrobotics/rdk/blob/main/components/camera/client.go)</file>.

 1. Open the <file>color_filter.go</file> file you just created and implement the required methods in it.
-   Ensure you exclude the `Read` method, which you will replace with a method, `Next`, to add filtering functionality in the upcoming section.
+   Exclude the `Read` method, which you will replace with a method, `Next`, to add filtering functionality in the upcoming section.
-   - You can create your own code or copy the code from the [viam-labs colorfilter repository's color_filter.go](https://github.com/viam-labs/modular-filter-examples/blob/main/colorfilter/color_filter.go) file.
+   - You can create your own code or copy the code from the [viam-labs `colorfilter` repository's <file>color_filter.go</file>](https://github.com/viam-labs/modular-filter-examples/blob/main/colorfilter/color_filter.go) file.

 For more information, refer to [Create a custom module](https://docs.viam.com/modular-resources/create/#create-a-custom-module).